MerlionRock/RealAndroidBot/README.md

 - Hide PGSharp Disabled, move joystick to somewhere that wont block the screen
 - Enhanced Throw on Excellent and Curved
 - Tap to `Walk` Enabled.
+- Set your walking speed to less than 7km/hr
 - Set a location with the Map or enter coordinates

 ### Settings for Paid Version